Iron Act: Analysis

 This was a continuation of a long term British policy, beginning with the Navigation Acts, which were designed to direct most American trade to England, and later Great Britain, and to encourage the manufacture of goods for export to the colonies in Britain.

-The Iron Act, if enforced, would have severely limited the emerging iron manufacturing industry in the colonies.
+The act, if enforced, would have severely limited the emerging iron manufacturing industry (as opposed to the production of cast or bar iron) in the colonies.
 However, as with other trade legislation, enforcement was poor because no one had any significant incentive to ensure compliance.
 Nevertheless, this was one of a number of measures restrictive on the trade of British Colonies in North America that were one of the causes of the American Revolution.